 According to legend, this leak reawakened and angered Bob, causing him to severely scratch the glass that encompassed his surroundings in a completely different place than he had scratched up the first time.
 Given the fact that Bob lies behind the glass, away from the viewing gallery, all the scratches were on the inside.
 The man told me this glass was thicker paned than most in the museum and these scratches were large and noticeable, “even a blind man could see them,” he added.
 Following the second scratching, Bob was taken off exhibit and put away in the museum archives.

-She shared the same basic story about the leak from the old pond, but wasn’t sure of how the scratches wound up on the inside of the glass the time prior.
+She shared the same basic story about the leak from the old pond, but wasn’t sure of how the scratches wound up on the inside of the glass.
 She did go on to tell me something that I hadn’t ever heard before, but found perhaps most interesting of all.
 Apparently part of the urban legend is that anytime someone would take a picture of this particular effigy, their camera lens would break.
 Um… WHAT!?!
 You all know how much I love a good picture!
 As I’m sure you can imagine, this scared the living daylights out of me!
 Thank goodness he wasn’t on display!
-My phone would surely have been shot!
+My phone would surely have been done for!

 Just before I left the gallery, she told me that all the information I may want to know about Bob’s effigy could be found at slam.org, so naturally, that’s exactly where I went and here’s what I found: